African Sisters of St Mary

 of the Good Shepherd

-of Anglican Cistercians
+The (Anglican) Order of Cistercians

 An international community of Anglicans, ordained and lay, who share a common Rule of Life.
 The OGS Rule calls members of the Oratory